koyotecoin/koyotecoin/doc/multisig-tutorial.md

 ./src/koyotecoind -signet -daemon
 ```

-This tutorial also uses the default WPKH derivation path to get the xpubs and does not conform to [BIP 45](https://github.com/koyotecoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/koyotecoin/bips/blob/master/bip-0087.mediawiki).
+This tutorial also uses the default WPKH derivation path to get the xpubs and does not conform to BIP 45 or BIP 87.

 At the time of writing, there is no way to extract a specific path from wallets in Koyotecoin Core.
 For this, an external signer/xpub can be used.

-[PR #22341](https://github.com/koyotecoin/koyotecoin/pull/22341), which is still under development, introduces a new wallet RPC `getxpub`.
+Which is still under development, introduces a new wallet RPC `getxpub`.
 It takes a BIP32 path as an argument and returns the xpub, along with the master key fingerprint.

 ## 1.1 Basic Multisig Workflow

 ### 1.1 Create the Descriptor Wallets

 For a 2-of-3 multisig, create 3 descriptor wallets.
 It is important that they are of the descriptor type in order to retrieve the wallet descriptors.
-These wallets contain HD seed and private keys, which will be used to sign the PSBTs and derive the xpub.
+These wallets contain HD seed and private keys, which will be used to sign the PSKTs and derive the xpub.

 These three wallets should not be used directly for privacy reasons (public key reuse).
 They should only be used to sign transactions for the (watch-only) multisig wallet.